tibormester/CSPSearchProceduralGeneration/README.md

         - style: how to synthesize all the bodyparts together into a single creature

 Loaded primitive data, not procedural:
+ - Stats:
+    - Name, Description, Icon
+    - Base: the base value granted by body parts, shouldn't change unless the body parts change
+    - Affectors: a stack of buffs and debuffs that composed operate on the base value, returning the real stat value

  - Traits: Qualitatively describes a creature
     - Tags: Describes the trait, i.e. strength or weakness and how: mobility, offence, defence, etc...
     - Constraint: a set of constraints either to be applied to itself, the population, or the inidividual e.g. include or exclude other traits, min or max pack size, or minimum or maximum stat values.